 - The Research and Publication Fund: This fund supports costs associated with the publication of faculty scholarly or creative activities.
 The fund may be used to offset the cost of obtaining permissions, reproducing photographs or other images, transcribe interviews, or, occasionally, of indexing.
 The fund may not be used to pay for editors.

 - College Course Enhancement: This fund is provided to assist faculty members with expenses associated with regularly scheduled fall or spring classes.
 Funds may be used to offset expenses that enhance students’ academic experience in the classroom through travel, admission performance fees, or other academic-specified activities.
+Funds may not be used as an honorarium.

 Other Funding Sources